EPISODE II: Part VI - the evidence mounts / approaching Luyten b

 Foxwell pivoted toward Rivera.
 “What is Leia’s current medical condition, doctor?”

-“Still sedated.
-She should be well enough for questioning tomorrow.”
+“She's no longer comatose, but sedated.
+She should be well enough for questioning this evening.”

 “Foxwell turned and glanced at his Chief Security Officer.
 “Lieutenant Warwick, gather a security team and proceed to the shuttle bay.
-The geologists and mining engineers have their labs set-up in that area.
-I want you and your officers to conduct a thorough search of Leia’s geological instruments, to include field supplies and lab equipment.”
+The Geologists and Mining Engineers have their labs set-up in that area.
+I want you and your officers to conduct a thorough search of Leia’s geological instruments, to include field supplies and lab equipment.
+You'll be looking for anything that is not consistent with their pending survey."

 “Aye, Captain, on my way,” Warwick replied as he hurriedly exited the ready room.